Basement Renovation Guide

 |---|---|---|---|---|

-| Waterproofing only | Applying tanking membrane, damp-proofing coatings, or sump pump systems to stop moisture and flooding | Villa owners, apartment building managers, parking basement owners | Correct system selection for water pressure and soil type | Flooding, damp smell, visible moisture |
+| Waterproofing only | Tanking membrane, damp-proofing coatings, or sump pump systems to stop moisture and flooding | Villa owners, building managers, parking basement owners | Correct system selection for water pressure and soil type | Flooding, damp smell, visible moisture |

 | Flood damage repair | Structural drying, mould remediation, floor and wall restoration after flooding events | Post-April 2024 rainfall affected properties | Moisture testing before closing walls or floors | Flooding event, insurance claim, damage assessment |

-| Fit-out conversion | Changing basement use from storage or parking to gym, home office, cinema room, guest suite, or staff quarters | Villa owners, independent house owners | Dubai Municipality change-of-use approval + Civil Defence NOC for habitable space | Growing family, work from home need, rental income |
+| Fit-out conversion | Changing basement use from storage or parking to gym, home office, cinema room, or guest suite | Villa owners, independent house owners | Dubai Municipality change-of-use approval + Civil Defence NOC for habitable space | Growing family, work from home, rental income |

-| Full structural renovation | Structural changes including waterproofing, full MEP, finishes, and sometimes footprint extension | Large villa owners, commercial property owners | Registered structural engineer + full DM permit process | Complete renovation or developer-level upgrade |
+| Full structural renovation | Structural changes including waterproofing, full MEP, finishes, and sometimes footprint adjustment | Large villa owners, commercial property owners | Registered structural engineer + full DM permit process | Complete renovation or developer-level upgrade |

 ✅ Common villa basement uses in Dubai